 Section 5: NANP members take credit, including authorship, only for work they have actually performed and give appropriate credit to the contributions of others.

 Section 6: NANP members who serve as research or evaluation consultants maintain the confidentiality of results unless permission is granted or in order to protect the health and safety of others

 Section 7: NANP members report the results of their research and evaluation objectively, accurately, and in a timely fashion to effectively foster the translation of research into practice.

 Section 8: NANP members openly share conflicts of interest in the research, evaluation, and dissemination process.

 Section 9: NANP members conduct research on human subjects ethically and according to the guidelines of the Institutional Review Board (IRB) where the research is being conducted.

 Section 10: NANP members conduct research on animal subjects ethically and according to the guidelines of the Institutional Animal Care and Use Committee (IACUC) where the research is being conducted.

-Section 1: NANP members select students, interns or apprentices for professional preparation programs based upon equal opportunity for all, and the individual’s academic performance, abilities, and potential contribution to the profession and the public’s health.
+Section 1: NANP members select students, interns, or apprentices for professional preparation programs based upon the equal opportunity for all, and the individual’s academic performance, abilities, and potential contribution to the profession and the public’s health.